bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 Scroll/Pinch tools
 ------------------

-These tools are employed by pinching (on touch devices) or scrolling (on mouse devices).
+Use these tools by pinching (on touch devices) or scrolling (on mouse devices).
 Only one scroll/pinch tool may be active at a time.

 WheelZoomTool